I still know it's you! On Challenges in Anonymizing Source Code: Related Work

 Finally, our work also relates to the powerful concept of \textit{differential privacy}~\citep{Dwo06}.
 In this concept, privacy-sensitive data is not directly available to users but provided through an interface (or post-processing step).
 By adding carefully chosen noise to the answers of this interface, it becomes impossible to tell whether an individual is present in the data or not.
 This concept has recently gained popularity as a strategy for improving the privacy of data in learning models~\citep[e.g.,][]{ChaMonSar11, SuCaoLiBer+16, AbaChuGooMcM+16, HeMacFlySri+17, JayEva19} and also in the field of natural language processing~\mbox{\citep[e.g.,][]{WegKer18, LyuHeLi20, FleRoeHud21, MatWegKer22}}.

 In natural language processing, the noise is usually not added to the text itself, but to a vector representation of it \mbox{\citep{WegKer18, LyuHeLi20, FleRoeHud21}}.
-While this is an elegant approach for realizing differential privacy, in our setting, this requires knowledge and access to the feature representation used by the attacker.
-As the concrete set of features is typically unknown to the defender and not accessible, these approaches are not directly applicable to protect developers from identification.
+While this is an elegant approach, in our setting, this requires knowledge and access to the feature representation used by the attacker.
+As this is typically unknown to the defender, these approaches are not directly applicable to protect developers from identification.